The Longest Night: KC's homicide problem isn't just numbers to these families

-KANSAS CITY, MO (KCTV) -- Monday marks the Winter Solstice, the shortest day and longest night of the year.
+KANSAS CITY, MO (KCTV/KSMO) -- Monday marks the Winter Solstice, the shortest day and longest night of the year.

 For 173 families in Kansas City, their longest night was when they found out their loved one had been killed in a homicide.
 For the past decade, Wornall Baptist Church has put crosses on its front lawn for every homicide victim in Kansas City.